Do the Digit Insurance

 “Kurma” in Sanskrit stands for tortoise; that is where it got its name.
 The Kurmasana is considered a posture that can connect your inner self with the spiritual ones.
 It enhances the flexibility of the back, hips, neck and shoulders.
 Furthermore, it also withdraws distractions and keeps your nerves calm.

-The tortoise pose is beneficial for certain muscles, like the lower and upper back, core abs, biceps and triceps, hamstrings, hips, pelvic, neck and quadriceps.
+The Tortoise Pose is beneficial for certain muscles, like the lower and upper back, core abs, biceps and triceps, hamstrings, hips, pelvis, neck and quadriceps.
 So, if you include this posture with other asanas that focus on the same muscles, you can extract more health benefits.

 1. Improves Functioning of the Respiratory System